 When I was 8 years old, a neighbor gave me a johnny-jump up flower to plant.
-I dug a hole and planted it alongside our house, watered it, weeded it and marveled at it.
+I dug a hole and planted it alongside our house, watered it, weeded it, and marveled at it.
 When it “died”, I pulled it out and was scolded by my neighbor/mentor.
 You see, if I had left it alone, it would have re-seeded and returned next year.

 I thought I was taking care of things, but that was my first gardening mistake.
 I’ve made many.
 I’ve put together some info here for beginning gardeners so that, perhaps, you’ll make a few less than I.

 Vegetable gardens need full sun, so locate your garden where it will get at least 8 hours of sun.
 Cooler weather crops such as lettuce and spinach don’t mind less sun and may not bolt (go to seed) as quickly when the weather warms.

 A great way to learn the sunniest area on your property is to track shadows.
 It’s an easy way to determine how many hours of sun your yard really gets.